Home Indie Games Lost & Found: The Filipino Indie Game Where Every Lost Item Tells a Story

 The Job Is Never Just the Job

-The core loop of Lost & Found is matching lost items to their rightful owners, but the way it handles that is what makes it interesting.
+Lost & Found is built around matching lost items to their rightful owners, but the way it handles that is what makes it interesting.
 Every returned item moves the story forward, and returning something to the wrong person doesn’t just feel bad narratively, it actually changes things.
 Some residents will lie to you about ownership.
 Some will tell you partial truths.
 It’s your job to gather clues, talk to the people of Luisiana, and figure out who’s being straight with you and who isn’t.
 The game even warns you upfront: not all that’s lost is meant to be found, which is a remarkably loaded thing to say about a job that sounds like it should involve sticky notes and a clipboard.

 A Visual Style That Shouldn’t Work But Absolutely Does